mattiacreates/EmotionKnowledge/README.md

 Use `--whisperx-model` to choose the WhisperX model size when diarization is enabled.
 The default is `medium`, but you can also select `base`, `small`, or `large` depending on your resource constraints.
+The workflow automatically selects the compute type: `float16` when a CUDA-enabled GPU is available and `int8` otherwise, logging the chosen precision for transparency.

 Short backchannel interjections are preserved as separate utterances.
 Pass `--no-preserve-backchannels` to merge them back into the surrounding speech.
 Use